Skip to content

 git show <sha1-commit-hash> -- <path-to-file>

-Restoring file into working copy
+Restoring the file to the working copy

 git checkout <sha1-commit-hash>^ -- <path-to-file>